Falcon Gold (CVE:FG) Stock Price Down 20% – Here’s What Happened

 Falcon Gold Corp.
-(CVE:FG – Get Free Report) dropped 20% during mid-day trading on Friday .
+(CVE:FG – Get Free Report)’s stock price traded down 20% during trading on Thursday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 197,000 shares were traded during trading, a decline of 8% from the average daily volume of 213,364 shares.
+197,000 shares changed hands during mid-day trading, a decline of 8% from the average session volume of 213,364 shares.
 The stock had previously closed at C$0.03.

 Falcon Gold Corp. generates, acquires, and explores mineral properties in the Americas.
 It explores for gold, silver, copper, and base metal deposits, as well as diamonds.
 Its flagship project is the Central Canada Gold Mine located approximately 20km southeast of Agnico Eagle’s Hammond Reef Gold Deposit.